hypnoJerk/telechat2/README.md

 ```

-4. Create a file called users.txt and add the telegram user ids of the users you want to allow to use the bot
+4. Create a file called users.txt and add the telegram user ids of the users you want to allow to use the bot (will use database in the future)

 ```txt
 # Path: users.txt